 In a food processor, pulse the almonds with 2 TBS of sugar until finely ground.

-Add the flour and salt(you can also add some orange peel, if you like).
+Add the flour and salt(you can also add some orange zest, if you like).
 Pulse just until combined.
 Set aside.

 In a mixer, beat the softened butter with 6 tablespoons of sugar at high speed until light and fluffy.
 Add vanilla(or almond extract), then each egg one at a time, beating well after each egg is added.
 Reduce the speed and add the almond / flour mixture.
 Mix to incorporate or until just combined.
 It will be a thick batter.